kleineluka/backlace/README.md

 Integrating into Backlace are some of my other open-source shader projects, such as [Dazzle 🎶](https://github.com/kleineluka/dazzle) providing the user interface and [Premonition 👁️](https://github.com/kleineluka/premonition) providing the compact shader generation.

 ## Features 🌈
-Backlace comes in three variants: Default, Grabpass, and Outline.
+Backlace comes in three variants: Default, Grabpass, and Outline (as well as an "All" version).
 While Default has most features, some features are exclusive to the other two variants in order to save on performance (ex. not rendering an additional outline pass and not capturing the screen as a grabpass texture).

 <details>
   <summary><b>Shader Features</b></summary>